Jolyon Maugham: The Good Law Project

+A 2022 profile in The Times described him as "the Marmite of the Bar", who "rose from relative obscurity to found the Good Law Project".

-Transgender rights
+Transgender matters

 Maugham has been an outspoken supporter of transgender rights and as of November 2020 is representing a transgender boy in a lawsuit against the NHS over treatment delays.

-As of June 2021, Maugham is involved in an appeal against a decision to award charitable status to LGB Alliance on the basis that it did not "meet the threshold tests to be registered as a charity"; Maugham has spoken publicly about the charity, which he accused of being "a transphobic hate group."
+As of June 2021, Maugham was involved in an appeal by Mermaids against a decision to award charitable status to LGB Alliance.
+The appeal was made on the basis of the notion that LGB Alliance did not meet the threshold tests to be registered as a charity.
+Maugham has spoken publicly about the charity, which he described as "a transphobic hate group".
+Mermaids lost the appeal.

-Controversies

-Criticism of judges
+In 2023, Maugham was criticised by the judge in the trial of the murder of Brianna Ghey for a tweet he had made alleging transphobia by the defendants.
+He deleted the tweet and subsequently apologised.

+Other matters

-In 2019, Maugham was criticized by many in the legal community after he accused two High Court judges, Mr Justice Swift and Mr Justice Supperstone, of being biased in favour of the government after Mr Justice Swift refused permission to Good Law Project to bring a legal challenge against Brexit.
+In 2019, Maugham said that two High Court judges, Mr Justice Swift and Mr Justice Supperstone, were biased in favour of the government following Mr Justice Swift's refusal of permission to Good Law Project to bring a legal challenge against Brexit.
+Maugham was criticised by other lawyers on the social network site Twitter for the statement.

-Doxing of home address

-In late 2019 Maugham accused the talkRADIO presenter Julia Hartley-Brewer of revealing his home address at a time when he was receiving death threats.
-He also criticised the television programme Question Time for allowing Hartley-Brewer to appear as a panellist.
-Hartley-Brewer defended herself by saying Maugham's address was already easily available online and that he had previously revealed it himself in published interviews.
+In late 2019 Maugham referred to the Talkradio presenter Julia Hartley-Brewer having revealed his home address at a time when he was receiving death threats.
+Maugham criticised the television programme Question Time for allowing Hartley-Brewer to appear as a panellist.
+There was considerable criticism of the decision on social networks and a campaign to boycott Question Time in view of its decision to feature Hartley-Brewer following her actions.
+Hartley-Brewer said Maugham's address was already easily available online and that he had previously revealed it himself in published interviews.

-Killing of a fox

-On the morning of 26 December 2019 (Boxing Day), Maugham stated in a Twitter post that he had "killed a fox with a baseball bat" whilst wearing his wife's kimono.
-Maugham claimed that the fox was entrapped by the netting surrounding a hen house in his garden.
+On 26 December 2019 (Boxing Day), Maugham stated in a Twitter post that he had "killed a fox with a baseball bat".
+Maugham said that the fox was entrapped by the netting surrounding a hen house in his garden.
 The killing drew widespread condemnation and received extensive coverage, domestically and internationally.
 The Royal Society for the Prevention of Cruelty to Animals investigated the matter, but decided not to prosecute because a post-mortem showed the fox had been killed swiftly, meaning that "the evidential threshold needed to take a prosecution under the CPS code was not met".

-In 2021, Maugham claimed he and his chambers were blacklisted by law firm Allen & Overy after he killed the fox.
+In 2021, Maugham said that he and his chambers were blacklisted by law firm Allen & Overy as a result of the incident.

-Breach of court rules

-In 2021, Maugham had to apologize after Good Law Project published a witness statement before it was put into evidence, thus breaching High Court litigation rules.

-Apologies for social media statements

-In 2020, Maugham had to apologize after comparing Dominic Cummings breaching COVID-19 lockdown rules to ‘a man with HIV having unprotected sex’, which was widely decried as offensive.

-In 2022, Maugham was forced to apologize after falsely claiming he won a judicial review against Matt Hancock, the former Secretary of State for Health, in which he had claimed that Dido Harding and Mike Coupe were given appointments because of their "personal or political connections" to politicians.
-The High Court had in fact ruled that "The evidence provides no support for this at all.
-Baroness Harding had previous relevant experience of senior positions in large retail businesses and in the NHS.
-Mr Coupe had vast experience of managing complex public-facing organisations".